CNBC Awards

 • Automated wage calculations

-HR software takes the hassle out of wage calculations by automating them based on hourly or daily work hours and skill development milestones.
+HR software eliminates the hassle of wage calculations by automating them based on hourly or daily work hours and skill development milestones.
 This ensures employees are fairly compensated according to the PWM framework.
 Moreover, it minimizes human errors and guarantees that pay increases reflect employees’ progress in skills and productivity.

 • Accurate attendance and shift management